Take a walk

 Applying for car parks for car share vehicles

 You could also try carpooling either for your regular commute, or a one-off journey.
-Let's Carpool can help you find carpool partners, either as a driver or a passenger.
+SmartTravel can help you find carpool partners, either as a driver or a passenger.

-It's cheap and easy to get around the Wellington region on a bus, train or ferry.
+It's cheap and easy to get around the Wellington region on a bus, train or ferry; 90% of Wellington residents live within 400m of a bus stop.
 It's like having a chauffeur, and gives you time to finish that book (or start writing one!).
 If you're out late on Friday or Saturday, you can catch an After Midnight bus home.